redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

 so if something goes wrong during the set-up, you could have problems running the install process again after these changes have been implemented.

-Luckily, the installer backs up those files, so to fix the problem, you simply have to remove the files changed by the installer and restore the backed up ones.
+Luckily, the installer backs up those files.
+So to fix the problem, you simply have to remove the files changed by the installer and restore the backed up ones.

 Those files are: